imagej/imagej.github.io/_pages/Jenkins.md

 description: test description
 ---

-{% include develop-menu content='tools' %}{% include minibox logo='Jenkins.png' blurb='"""Jenkins:""" Serving the ImageJ community, 2010 - 2019!' %}ImageJ had a Jenkins server: a continuous integration system which automatically checked the code for build and test errors.
+{% include minibox logo='Jenkins.png' blurb='"""Jenkins:""" Serving the ImageJ community, 2010 - 2019!' %}ImageJ had a Jenkins server: a continuous integration system which automatically checked the code for build and test errors.
 As of 2019, the [ImageJ](ImageJ) and [SciJava](SciJava) projects have transitioned to [Travis CI](Travis_CI) and [AppVeyor](AppVeyor) for CI services.